mlcheng/js-dom/README.md

 ### Inputs
 Components can receive arbitrary data as inputs.
 The syntax is the same as directives, meaning you cannot have an input that has the same name as a directive.
 It just **won't** work.

+Under the hood, inputs are set directly onto the element.
+So, for example using `data-iq.disabled` to an element will set the value on the `HTMLElement` [`disabled` attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/select#attr-disabled).

 This is fairly similar to Angular, but it's not as good (obviously).
 Let's re-write the `ItemComponent` using inputs.